khaleel-git/DevOPS/k8s/README.md

 ```
 If any of the initContainers fail to complete, Kubernetes restarts the Pod repeatedly until the Init Container succeeds.

+## Backup and Restore - ETCD Cluster
+kubectl get all --all-namespaces -o yaml > all_deployed_services.yml

 # Mock Exam 1:
 ## Autocomplete
 Search: kubectl cheat sheet